perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

 * GPU-Z (from TechPowerUp): Loads the firmware (vBIOS) of the graphics card and exports it to a ROM file that can be read by MorePowerTool.
 * MorePowerTool (MPT) (from Igor'sLAB): Reads the ROM file with the firmware and manages the PP_PhmSoftPowerPlayTable registry key (delete or create new).

-GPU-Z loads the GPU specifications and allows you to export everything to a file with ROM extension.
-To export (from the Graphics Card tab) use the arrow icon that comes out of a rectangle below the AMD Radeon logo, to the right of the text box with the BIOS version.
-In the Advanced tab you have to write down the Bus number in the DeviceLocation key, this number (on my system it is 3) is important later, when looking for the sPPT key in the Windows registry.
+**GPU-Z** loads the GPU specifications and allows you to export everything to a file with ROM extension.

+* To export (Graphics Card tab) use the arrow icon that comes out of a rectangle below the AMD Radeon logo, to the right of the text box with the BIOS version

+* In the Advanced tab you have to write down the Bus number in the DeviceLocation key, this number (on my system it is 3) is important later, when looking for the SPPT key in the Windows registry.

 <img title="" src="img/GPU-Z-1.png" alt="" width="500px">
 </br>
 <img title="" src="img/GPU-Z-2.png" alt="" width="500px">

-MPT is where the task of generating the SPPT key with Zero RPM disabled is performed.
-At the top, choose the GPU model you have installed; it usually shows the bus number that we noted previously at the beginning of the name (3 in this case).
+**MPT** is where the task of generating the SPPT key with Zero RPM disabled is performed.

+* At the top, choose the GPU model you have installed; it usually shows the bus number (noted above) at the beginning of the name (3 in this case).

-It is advisable to delete the table that may already exist in the registry from the Delete SPPT button.
+* It is advisable to delete the table that may already exist in the registry from the Delete SPPT button.

-Load the ROM file generated with GPU-Z (Load button).
+* Load the ROM file generated with GPU-Z (Load button).

-Modify the Zero RPM option by unchecking the checkbox in 2 places: Features and Fan tabs.
+* Modify the Zero RPM option by unchecking the checkbox in 2 tabs: Features and Fan.

 <img title="" src="img/MorePoweTool-1.png" alt="" width="500px">
 </br>